 Duke at ARVO 2026

-Duke Eye Center will have a strong presence at the 2026 ARVO Annual Meeting, held May 3–7 in Denver, Colorado, with more than 70 Duke‑led presentations, including lectures, minisymposia, posters, papers, symposia, and collaborative sessions.
-Faculty, trainees, and research teams will represent Duke across the full spectrum of vision science, from basic discovery to clinical innovation.
+Duke Eye Center had a strong presence at the 2026 ARVO Annual Meeting, held May 3–7 in Denver, Colorado, with more than 70 Duke‑led presentations, including lectures, minisymposia, posters, papers, symposia, and collaborative sessions.
+Faculty, trainees, and research teams represented Duke across the full spectrum of vision science, from basic discovery to clinical innovation.

-We are proud to share that the following Duke faculty will be honored in the ARVO Fellows Class of 2026, recognizing their sustained scientific achievement and service to the global vision research community:
+We are proud to share that the following Duke faculty were honored in the ARVO Fellows Class of 2026, recognizing their sustained scientific achievement and service to the global vision research community:

 Select Duke Presentations at ARVO 2026 Include: